Ruhrpolen: Interbellum and World War II

 After the end of World War I and the rebirth of independent Poland, many Poles left the region and returned to Poland, although a sizeable community stayed.
 To take care of the remaining Polish population in the region and to facilitate the return of Poles to Poland, a Polish Vice-Consulate was established in Essen in 1920, later elevated into a consulate, and eventually moved to Düsseldorf in 1936.
-In the interbellum, the main Polish newspaper of the Ruhr Poles was Naród, issued in Herne since 1921.
+In the interbellum, the main Polish newspaper of the Ruhr Poles was Naród, issued in Herne since 1921, whereas Wiarus Polski, the oldest Polish newspaper of the Ruhr, was moved to Poznań, Poland in 1923.
 Bochum was the headquarters of the Third District of the Union of Poles in Germany, which covered not only Westphalia and Rhineland, within which the Ruhr is located, but also Baden and the Palatinate.
+Polish church services were held in numerous churches, often in multiple churches in the same cities (as in Bochum, Castrop, Dortmund, Duisburg, Essen, Gelsenkirchen, Herne, Lünen and Oberhausen), however, in the interbellum they were gradually limited, prohibited or cancelled.
+In 1934, the last Polish councilman was removed from the Bottrop city council.
 According to 1935 estimates, Polish organizations in Westphalia and Rhineland had 21,500 members.